cjorosco/Portfolio/Project4_Neural_Networks/README.md

 ### Files:

 There are 7 files in this repo with 3 Jupyter Notebooks containing the code and the outputs.
-The results from the Text Generation mode are in the Text_Gen_results.txt file.
+The results from the Text Generation model are in the Text_Gen_results.txt file.
 Each Notebook has an associated PDF file.

 * [ConvNet_notebook - Jupyter Notebook](./ConvNet_notebook.ipynb)
 * [ConvNet_notebook - Notebook in PDF format](./ConvNet_notebook.pdf)